What you should know

 At trial, you’ll testify under oath or affirmation.
 That means telling the judge the truth about what happened.

 If your partner is found guilty of assaulting or threatening you, they’ll be sentenced.
-If they have no prior criminal record, they probably won’t go to jail.
+If they have no prior criminal record, they may not go to jail.
 Instead, they might be given a fine, or placed on probation with conditions such as to have no contact with you or to attend counselling.

 You can get a court order to protect yourself and your family from family violence.
 You can apply for a criminal law peace bond or a family law protection order — or both.